mcserverhosting-net/sitev2/planinfo.md

 ---
-Title: "I just purchased a plan but haven't received any information."
+title: "I just purchased a plan but haven't received any information"
-Author: "Jeremy"
+author: "jeremy"
-Tags: []
+tags: []
-Date: 2020-08-10
+categories: []
-Draft: False
+draft: false
-FAQs: "Dashboard"
+faqs: "Dashboard"
 ---

 We apologize for any inconvenience caused by not receiving the necessary information after purchasing a plan.
 To resolve this issue, please follow these steps: